-Short Stich - A small stitch with a big impact
+Short Stitch - A small stitch with a big impact

 For decades, the relevance of fascial and wound closure received only cursory scientific study.

-However, abdominal wall rupture rates of up to four percent, a wound infection rate of up to 25 percent and an incisional hernia frequency after one year of up to 36 percent following elective abdominal surgery as reported in the literature are starting points for improving results.
+However, abdominal wall rupture rates of up to four percent, a wound infection rate of up to 25 percent and an incisional hernia frequency after one year of up to 36 percent following elective abdominal surgery as reported in the literature demands for improvement.

-The previous gold standard in abdominal wall closure was a continuous four-fold SL:WL (suture length:wound length) suture, usually with a deep (full-thickness), monofilament 0/1 loop suture.
-Now, a prospective, randomized, multicenter trial (STITCH) published in 2015 has found that opting for a > 4:1 short stitch technique for an elective, midline abdominal wall closure reduces the incisional hernia rate from 21 to 13 percent1.
+The previous gold standard in abdominal wall closure was a continuous 4:1 suture length/ wound length ratio (SL/WL ratio), usually with a deep (full-thickness), monofilament 0/1 loop suture.
+Now, a prospective, randomized, multicenter trial (STITCH) published in 2015 has found that opting for a > 4:1 short stitch technique for an elective, midline abdominal wall closure reduces the incisional hernia rate from 21 to 13 percent 1.
 The implementation of this procedure would lead to a break with virtually all previous traditions in elective abdominal wall closure—at least at the midline.
-The 0/1 loop is replaced with the 2-0 suture, which is around 50 percent lighter, and the stitch technique is changed from a deep, combination muscle/fascial suture to an isolated fascial suture in the linea alba.
+The 0/1 loop is replaced with the 2-0 suture, which is around 50 percent lighter, and the stitch technique is changed from a deep, combined musculo-fascial suture to an isolated fascial suture in the linea alba.
 This is accompanied by a switch from the large 33/45 needles to smaller 26/30 needles in order to better estimate lateral suture distance, depth and interval.

-More surprising than the result is the fact that four decades had to pass before enough data was generated to convince an increased number of surgeons to use these technical modifications as a rule.
-The data shows that surgeons will be able to part with the highly familiar, easily performed, and firmly pulled suture with large needle and loop.
+More surprising than the result is the fact that four decades had to pass before enough data was generated to convince an increased number of surgeons to accept these technical modifications as a rule, although there is substantial doubt that they will comply and change old habits of closure technique.
+Nevertheless, the data clearly show that surgeons should part with the highly familiar, easily performed, and firmly pulled suture with large needle and loop.
 The small needle and significantly thinner suture are compatible with regard to tear-out force, sensible in terms of practicality and encourage the short stitch technique to be performed in a technically adequate manner.

 „Short Stitch 6:1-Monomax“-trial

 The 2-0 suture with the HR 26/30 needle also lends itself to the 6:1 short stitch technique.
 This reduces suture weight and thread size with comparable tear-out force.
-The authors of this article prefer the HR30 needle, since the often incorrectly estimated lateral stitch edge should be between five and eight millimeters, and this corresponds to around half the diameter.
+The authors of this article prefer the HR30 needle, since the often incorrectly estimated lateral stitch edge should be between five and eight millimeters, and this corresponds to around half the diameter (Table 3).

 Implementing the short stitch technique